Kermesite

 At the type locality, the Neue Hoffnung Gottes Mine, Bräunsdorf, Niederwiesa, Mittelsachsen, Saxony, Germany, kermesite occurs in quartz vein vugs as sprays of small, lustrous red crystals associated with stibnite, berthierite and valentinite (R&M 94.5.442)

-At the Krížnica, Pernek, Malacky District, Bratislava Region, Slovakia, antimony mineralisation is associated with shale and phyllite.
+At the Krížnica Deposit, Pernek, Malacky District, Bratislava Region, Slovakia, antimony mineralisation is associated with shale and phyllite.
 There were three stages of ore formation, first quartz - pyrite - arsenopyrite, then stibnite - carbonate - quartz, and finally stibnite - kermesite.
 The kermesite forms dark red radial aggregates to 6 cm together with stibnite, valentinite, senarmontite, schafarzikite and late-stage aragonite and calcite (R&M 94.5.444)

 At the Kolársky vrch deposit, Pezinok, Pezinok District, Bratislava Region, Slovakia, kermesite forms excellent radial aggregates of acicular crystals, rarely up to 14 cm, associated with stibnite, valentinite, calcite, and siderite (R&M 94.5.444)